LifelikeDev/Christmas-Quiz-App/README.md

 # Christmas-Quiz-App

-A simple app to test your knowledge on Christmas.
+A simple app to test how well you know Christmas and all there is about it.

 This app was built with
 - HTML